ahmedkhansoftware/CalenderForFriends/README.md

 # About Me

-I work as a full time software developer and student.
-I am Aspiring to be a .NET Developer.
+I work as a software developer and student.
+I am Aspiring to become a better .NET Developer.

 Contact me at [Ahmed Khan's LinkedIn Profile](https://www.linkedin.com/in/ahmedkhansoftware/) and checkout  [Ahmed Khan's GitHub Profile](https://github.com/ahmedkhansoftware).